 - History of ulcerative colitis or Crohn’s disease.

-- Lifestyle factors such as: diet high in fat and red meat and low in fruits and vegetables, high caloric intake, inactivity, obesity.
+- Lifestyle factors such as a diet high in fat and red meat and low in fruits and vegetables, high caloric intake, inactivity, and obesity.

 - African American background.

 Screening for colon cancer consists of tests that screen for just cancer and tests that screen for both polyps and cancer.
 Tests that screen for polyps and cancer include: